onedata/onedata-documentation/docs/user-guide/public-data.md

 accessible, exploitable, editable, and shareable by anyone are referred to as [Open Data][].

-In Onedata, a Public Data collection is an extended [Share][Shares] that has been assigned a (publicly accessible) [PID][]/[DOI][] persistent identifier and descriptive metadata.
+In Onedata, a Public Data collection is an extended [share][shares] that has been assigned a (publicly accessible) [PID][]/[DOI][] persistent identifier and descriptive metadata.
 The metadata includes a license; if it's open, the collection can be classified as Open Data.

-The process of exposing a Share as Public Data is as follows:
+The process of exposing a share as Public Data is as follows:

 1. It's assigned [Dublin Core][] or [Europeana Data Model][] metadata, which are the widely adopted standards for Public Data annotation.